Palm wine: Distilled

-Palm wine may be distilled to create a stronger drink, which goes by different names depending on the region (e.g., arrack, palm feni, sopi, village gin, charayam, and country whiskey).
+Palm wine may be distilled to create a stronger drink, which goes by different names depending on the region (e.g., arrack, palm feni, id:sopi, village gin, charayam, and country whiskey).

 In Nigeria, this is commonly called palm wine.
 In southwestern Nigeria and some parts of Cameroon, it is also known as Emu or Matango.
 In southeastern Nigeria, it is generally called Mmanya Ngwo or referred to colloquially as Tombo.
 In both Congos, it is called nsámbá.
 In parts of southern Ghana, distilled palm wine is called akpeteshi or burukutu.
-In Togo and Benin, it is called sodabe, while in Tunisia it is called lagmi.
+In Togo and Benin, it is called atan, while in Tunisia it is called lagmi.
 In coastal parts of Kenya, it is known as mnazi.
 In India, it is called toddy.
 In Ivory Coast, it is called koutoukou.

 In the Philippines, the most common distilled palm liquor is lambanog which is made from aged tubâ.
-It has very high alcohol by volume, at 40 to 45% abv (80 to 90 proof).
+It has very high alcohol by volume, at 40–45% abv (80 to 90 proof).

 Consumption by region

 Africa

 Palm wine is collected, fermented, and stored in calabashes in Bandundu Province, Democratic Republic of the Congo (c.
 1990).

-In Africa, the sap used to create palm wine is most often taken from wild date palms such as the silver date palm (Phoenix sylvestris), the palmyra, and the jaggery palm (Caryota urens), or oil palm such as the African Oil Palm (Elaeis guineense) or from Raffia palms, kithul palms, or nipa palms.
+In Africa, the sap used to create palm wine is most often taken from wild date palms such as the silver date palm (Phoenix sylvestris), the palmyra, and the jaggery palm (Caryota urens), or oil palm such as the African oil palm (Elaeis guineense) or from Raffia palms, kithul palms, or nipa palms.
 In part of the central and western Democratic Republic of the Congo, palm wine is called malafu.